treasure_coast_florida

 In addition to these cities, you can find smaller cities and townships with no less to offer in the way of culture and dining.
 Stop by a local restaurant to experience authentic fresh southern Florida seafood or hit one of the local shops for some funky finds.

-Traveler tip: look for the waterfront restaurants and you will be rewarded with beautiful scenery.
+Look for the waterfront restaurants and your reward will be with photoworthy scenery

 treasure_coast

 Mel Fisher also has a Treasure Museum in Vero Beach area but I ran out of time and was only able to visit McLarty’s while in the area.
-McLarty’s exists on the spot where survivors washes ashore and set up camp.
+McLarty’s exists precisely on the spot where survivors washed ashore and set up camp.

 treasure_coast